Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 	Then you would type 'python3 experiment.py 101'.
 If an experiment is performed, a csv file containing experimental data will be outputted.

+	Users do not need to run the program to produce the histogram and stats.
+	The histogram and stats have already been produced before hand.
+	We used a third party software, pandas, to perform this aspect of the project.

 	To produce the histogram and stats, in the command line type 'python3 get_plot_and_stats.py'.
 Press the return key.

 	The histogram relies on pandas, so make sure that is installed.
 Take the following steps below.